Last Updated: September 1, 2021

 It is necessary for me, not just for me but for many Pakistani freelancers because we can’t use PayPal here.

-Based on my experience so far, I had never issued with Payoneer till date.
+Based on my experience so far, I had never faced any issues with Payoneer till now.

-Now that you know Payoneer is safe or not, another question you might have: does Payoneer comes with a host of possible scams?
+Now that you know Payoneer is safe or not, another question you might have: does Payoneer come with a host of possible scams?